s9tpepper/AsyncSignalHandler/README.md

 # AsyncSignalHandler for FlexUnit and as3Signals

 AsyncSignalHandler is a utility for working with as3Signals in FlexUnit.

-# Whats included
 AsyncSignalHandler is used to handle [Test(async)] type test methods in FlexUnit, giving you easy access to the signal's dispatched arguments via an instance of AsyncSignalHandlerEvent.

 Classes
 ----------